Skip to main content

 Latin culture and family

 Disney and Pixar focused on different cultures around the world to tell their stories.
-This is, most probably, one of the reasons why their movies are so popular in so many different places.
+This is most probably one of the reasons their movies are so popular in so many places.

-In Coco, Pixar chooses a vibrant cultural background and, in my opinion, the most unexpected of their traditions to a children’s movie: the day of the dead (Dia De Los Muertos).
+In Coco, Pixar chooses a vibrant cultural background and, in my opinion, the most unexpected of their traditions for a children’s movie: the Day of the Dead (Día de los Muertos).

-It was adorable to see how bonded can be a traditional Mexican family, helping their elderly and demanding responsibilities from everyone in the house.
+It was adorable to see how tight-knit a traditional Mexican family can be, helping their elderly and taking on demanding responsibilities from everyone in the house.

-I think that what was more surprising after all was the fact that the movie was not only entertaining but also had an interesting educational value.
+I think what was more surprising, after all, was that the movie was not only entertaining but also had interesting educational value.

 Irreverent

 Coco is colorful and enjoyable, with amazing scenes and characters.
 Extravagant and ambitious on one side, sensitive and emotional on the other.
-This story is one of the most unexpected in animation history I’ve ever seen.
+This story is one of the most unexpected in the history of animation I’ve ever seen.

 It is, without a doubt, a deserved triumph for Pixar.